5 of the Best 55 Plus Communities in Pennsylvania

 Traditions of America at Southpointe

 The Traditions brand is a big name in this region, with communities across the state.
-In terms of age-restricted communities in the Pittsburgh area, this is one of the newest options available, with constructions beginning in 2019 and continuing now.
-For residents who are seeking a newly-built home, this community is at 132 houses and counting and offers resort-style amenities.
+This is one of the modern age-restricted communities in the Pittsburgh area.
+For residents who are seeking a newly built home, this community has over a hundred houses to choose from.

-For those seeking new construction, homes are highly customizable here, with a variety of floorplans and configurations to select from.
-The community offers a brand new, 11,000-square-foot clubhouse for residents, in addition to a wine-tasting room, heated outdoor pool, yoga studio, and fire pit.
+The residences are highly customizable, offering a variety of floorplans and configurations.
+As for the amenities, the community features an 11,000-square-foot clubhouse, a wine-tasting room, a heated outdoor pool, a yoga studio, and a fire pit.

 Location: Canonsburg, Pennsylvania, southwest of Pittsburgh